robertson-diasjr/security-labs/PostureDashboard/README.md

 You´re welcome, encouraged and invited to contribute.
 So drop me an e-mail and lets work together ;-)

 ## Final considerations
-As I mentioned early, by far it´s not the purpose be a source of trouth, model, wharever.
+As I mentioned early, by far it´s not the purpose to be a source of trouth, model, wharever.
 Instead, it´s a trigger to encourage you to start dealing with this fascinating CyberSecurity world ;-) Enjoy.